MaterializeInc/materialize/misc/dbt-materialize/README.md

 ### Seeds

-[`dbt seed`](https://docs.getdbt.com/reference/commands/seed/) will create a static materialized view from a csv file.
+[`dbt seed`](https://docs.getdbt.com/reference/commands/seed/) will create a static materialized view from a CSV file.
 You will not be able to add to or update this view after it has been created.

 ### Hooks